Hiking Classification Switzerland

-The SAC (Swiss Alpine Club – Website: https://www.sac-cas.ch) is one of the organizations that are responsible for scaling the difficulties of the Trekking Routes.
+The SAC (Swiss Alpine Club) is the organisations responsible to classify the level of difficulty of hiking trails in Switzerland.
 The SAC Trekking scale goes from T1 (the easiest) to T6 (most difficult).
 “T” stands for Trekking.
 Therefore, we want to introduce you with all the info and requirements before you decide to begin your new adventure.
 Let’s have a look at the full hiking classification Switzerland here below.

 T1 = Hiking